 I am currently a research scientist in the Division of Public Health Sciences at Washington University’s School of Medicine in St. Louis.
 I have a PhD in anthropology and a master of public health (MPH) from Northwestern University.
 I did my postdoctoral training in community-based cancer disparities research at Washington University and the Siteman Cancer Center.

 My work is published in a range of peer-reviewed journals, including Qualitative Health Research, Medical Anthropology Quarterly, Childhood, Children’s Geographies, AIDS Care, Child Abuse & Neglect, The International Journal of Tuberculosis & Lung Disease, and the American Journal of Health Behavior.
-I recently completed a book on my long-term research in Zambia, which is entitled Children as Caregivers: The Global Fight Against Tuberculosis and HIV in Zambia (forthcoming, Rutgers University Press).
+I recently completed a book on my long-term research in Zambia, which is entitled Children as Caregivers: The Global Fight Against Tuberculosis and HIV in Zambia (March 3, 2017, Rutgers University Press).

 I have won a number of awards for my writing and research.
 Most recently, I was awarded the 2014 Steven Polgar Prize from the Society for Medical Anthropology for my article, “Children’s Roles in Tuberculosis Treatment Regimes: Constructing Childhood and Kinship in Urban Zambia.”
 I have received grants and fellowships for my work from the National Institutes of Health, National Science Foundation, Fulbright IIE, Wenner-Gren Foundation for Anthropological Research, and American Association of University Women.